Skip to content

 E5 applicants should be aware of the following:

-• Fifth-year students are unlikely to be eligible for undergraduate housing, although they may serve as Residential advisors.
-The Off-Campus Living Program will guide students in the process of obtaining off-campus housing, if necessary.
+• Fifth year students are now eligible for On-Campus housing in Valentine and should contact ResLife for more information.
 Students are responsible for all costs, other than tuition, associated with their fifth year of study (this includes any start-up costs).
 Students should contact the Financial Aid Office as soon as possible to determine what sort of aid, if any, they are eligible for in their fifth year.

-• Upon acceptance to the program, international students will need to submit two forms to update the I-20 with ISO, Extend/Shorten Program Completion Date Form and Financial Update Form.
-Financial documentation for expenses not covered by the tuition scholarship is required with the Financial Update Form (off campus students $14,796)*.
-Please submit these two forms with financial documentation to your program manager/advisor.
+• Upon acceptance to the program, international students will need to submit two forms to update the I-20 with ISO: Program Extension Request and Financial Update.
+Both of these forms are to be completed online through UR Compass.
+The program extension request needs to be filed and processed before the program completion date listed on the student’s Form I-20.
+Financial documentation for expenses not covered by the tuition scholarship is required with the Financial Update form (off campus students $20,274)*.
+Processing times to obtain a new Form I-20 from ISO is up to 10 business days.

 • e5 courses cannot be audited or used to repeat previous coursework.
 However, one course per semester may be taken on the S/F option.